 Why am I getting random nonsense inputs?

 A1.
 The firmware will attempt to auto detect, so make sure your controller is plugged in when you connect the USB.
-Do not press button during detection unless required.
+Do not press buttons during detection (1 to 3 seconds after plugged in) unless required.

 A2.
 Is this an official gamepad?
 If not support could be added. (contact us).

 A3.
 Some Sega Dreamcast and Nintendo GameCube controllers might act this way (contact us).